HIMANSHU8HBK/mlproject1/README.md

-## ML project are awesome and cool
+## ML project are awesome and cool.
+I love Python.